linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 \begin{array}{l} P V _ {4} = \$ 5,000 \sum_ {t = 1} ^ {4} \frac {1}{(1 + 0 .
 0 4) ^ {t}} \\ = \$ 5,000 (\text {p r e s e n t v a l u e a n n u i t y f a c t o r} \\ N = 4,i = 4\% \\ = \$ 18,149.48 \\ \end{array}
 $$

-This means that there must be a balance in the account of  $18,149.48 at the end of the fourth period to satisfy the withdrawals of$ 5,000 per year for four years.
+This means that there must be a balance in the account of  \$18,149.48 at the end of the fourth period to satisfy the withdrawals of\$ 5,000 per year for four years.

 The second step requires discounting the 18,149.48—the savings goal—to the present, providing the deposit today that produces the goal: